 I now have more vanilla sitting in my cupboards than I will go through in a year, which means I’ve run out of excuses to drag my kids in for weekly visits to the liquor store to see our friend.
 However, my kids have grown to adore this amazing man and they insist on bringing him candy, muffins, and even birthday invitations.
-As for me, I’ve got a six month old jar of pressure cooked bourbon vanilla extract that will surely make his day!
+As for me, I’ve got a six month old jar of pressure cooker vanilla extract with bourbon that will surely make his day!

 Before you make it to the printable recipe for pressure cooker vanilla extract, lets walk through the process.